-Registrar: Assistant Dean Lisa Crumit-Hancock
+Registrar: Assist.
+VP & Registrar, Lisa Crumit-Hancock

-Associate Registrar: Dawn Buchholz Assistant Registrar: Collette Knight p.
-66, 2023-2024 Defiance College Undergraduate Catalog
+Associate Registrar: Dawn Buchholz Assistant Registrar: Collette Knight

 Location: Pilgrim Library upper level (to the left of the main entrance)

 Hours: M-F 8:30 a.m. -4:30 p.m.

 Primary services provided by the Office of the Registrar include the scheduling of classes, recording of grades, maintenance of transcripts, verification of enrollment, evaluation of transfer credits, degree audit checks, veteran benefit certification, and processing of graduation applications.
 We are committed to maintaining accurate information while protecting privacy.
 The Registrar's Office further supports the academic mission of Defiance College by consistently enforcing its academic policies.